Paul Kaup, CEO and Co-Founder

 I am a pilot (Captain) for Southwest Airlines.
 I currently hold an ATP rating in Boeing 737, BE-1900D and D-328jet.
 I am a space, and technology enthusiast.
 I have over 23000 hours of flight time as a pilot of many different types of airplanes.
 I have a UAV/UAS remote pilot certificate issued by the FAA.
 I am an AMA member with over 11 years of R/C flying experience and I am a member of the Arizona Model Aviators..
-I am an AMA "Contest Director", and instructor pilot.
+I am an AMA “Contest Director”, and instructor pilot.
 I have several years of small model rocketry experience.
 I am a member of NAR and SARA.
 I am level 2 certified in High Power Rocketry.
 I have an amateur radio license.
 I have conducted over 30 missions to near space with weather balloons.
-I have coached 6 years of Robotics as a First Lego League coach, and I am currently coaching a First Technical Challenge team.
-I coach TARC (The American Rocketry Challenge) and I coach UAS4STEM.
-In August of 2020, my team of students from Richmond Burton High School received recognition from Guinness Book World Records for having achieved the worlds record for "Highest Remotely Controlled Airplane (38,400ft).
-I received the President's Award for my work with the students from Southwest Airline in 2016.
+I have coached 6 years of Robotics as a First Lego League coach, and I have coached First Technical Challenge teams for 2 years.
+I am currently coaching a TARC team (The American Rocketry Challenge) and a UAS4STEM team.
+In August of 2020, my team of students from Richmond Burton High School received recognition from Guinness Book World Records for having achieved the worlds record for “Highest Remotely Controlled Airplane (38,400ft).
+I received the President’s Award for my work with the students from Southwest Airline in 2016.
 I was recognized by Spirit Magazine as Southwest employee of the month also for my work with students.
-As of Feb of 2021, I am currently working on the following projects with students in middle and high school.
+As of December, 2021, I am currently working on the following projects with students in middle and high school.

 The American Rocketry Challenge

-Launch an 84" tall model Falcon 9 and land the first stage back at the launch pad.
+Build, design and fly a model rocket and land the first stage back at the launch pad.

 Lead the first group of High School Students to send a rocket to space.